harrisonbay/CSE-442/README.md

 # CSE-442
-Hosting visualizations and code that I need for CSE 442 20au - Data visualization, taught by Prof. Jeffrey Heer and Dr. Jane Hoffswell.
+Hosting visualizations and code that I need for CSE 442 20au - Data Visualization, taught by Prof. Jeffrey Heer and Dr. Jane Hoffswell.